miclgael/setup-linux/README.md

 # Setup Linux

-This repo contains my personal setup scripts for my Ubuntu desktop partitian.
+This repo contains my personal setup scripts for my ~~Ubuntu~~ PoP!\_OS desktop partition.
 This is not a complete setup, but it gets me part way there.

+> Some parts are out of date, I'm still working on migrating from Ubuntu to Pop.

 Feel free to modify and use at your own risk.